Electro Harmonix Andy Summers “Walking On The Moon” Analog Flanger Filter Matrix Pedal

 About Electro Harmonix

-We have new and used Electro Harmonix gear available on our website for fast direct delivery direct to you from across sellers in all areas of the USA & UK.
+We have new and used Electro Harmonix musical equipment available on our website for fast direct delivery from sellers across the UK & Europe.

 Electro-Harmonix (EHX) is a legendary effects pedal company founded in 1968 by Mike Matthews, known for pioneering some of the most iconic sounds in music history.
 Based in New York City, EHX offers a vast range of pedals, from the classic Big Muff fuzz and Memory Man delay to innovative effects like the POG and Freeze.
 Renowned for their creativity, durability, and affordability, Electro-Harmonix pedals have shaped the tones of countless musicians across genres, from rock and punk to ambient and experimental music.